loginov-rocks/BluetoothTerminal/README.md

 ---

-#### `void start()`
+#### `bool start()`

 Initializes and starts the BLE service, making the device discoverable and ready to accept connections.
+Returns `true` on success and `false` otherwise.

 It is recommended to call this method after completing all other configurations, such as setting the service UUID, characteristic UUID, device name, and buffer sizes.
 Once start() is called, changes to these settings will not take effect.
 Starting the service after configuration ensures that all settings are correctly applied before the BLE service becomes active.